 On our stay in Wales, our train-loving host David wanted desperately to take us on a train ride up into the hills of Wales.
 He decided to take us to Betws- y -Coed and from there, by train up into the Snowdonia National Park to Blaenau Ffestiniog, which was a Welsh Slate Mining town during the slate boom.

 Blaenau Ffestiniog a name you would only find in Wales

-The girls were very excited about the train ride.
-I think at that time they thought it may have been a stream train that would pick us up but it was just like any other train we had been on.
-This didn’t dampen their spirits with them happily fighting over window seats the moment we got onto the train.
+The girls were very excited about a ride on the Ffestiniog railway.
+I think at that time they thought it may have been a stream train that would pick us up, but it was just like any other train we had been on.
+This didn’t dampen their spirits with them happily fighting over window seats the moment we boarded the train on the Ffestiniog railway.

 The train ride itself was fantastic.
 The scenery was beautiful to look at and it was all so green.
 We made two or three stops on the way up I think (At one point I was playing referee over a water bottle and missed some things that were going on)